 Talks on the European Union's draft Renewable Energy Directive should be postponed until after independent research into the effects of biofuels production, argues the confectionery and biscuit industry.

+An impact assessment published in February by CAOBISCO confirmed that EU land would be unable to cope with the additional demand that the 10 per cent biofuels target would trigger.
+The EU-27 would become a net-importer of grains, swinging from 10 million tonnes of exports up to 32 million tonnes of imports, claimed the research.
+Also, up to 50 per cent of the main vegetable oils will be imported in 2020, it continued.
 The report concluded that total available land in the EU "can clearly not cope with the additional demand for bio-fuels", with about a quarter of total arable land dedicated to energy crops.
 Since the EU is not able to produce all the feedstock to meet the biofuels demand, imports would be inevitable, putting pressure on arable land in other regions including rainforests, and creating additional CO2 emissions, shortages of water and food shortages.

 The EU Confederation of the Food and Drink industries has similar concerns.
 In March this year it said the food and drink industry had "core concerns" about the "potential impact the policy will have on the availability of raw materials for food and feed production."